frederic/superbird-bulkcmd/README.md

 - [scripts/enable-adb.sh.client](scripts/enable-adb.sh.client) : Modify the local file-system to start the ADB daemon on each boot.
 This will remove the abillity to OTA update the device, and there are no factory images yet - *MAKE SURE YOU USE THE DUMP SCRIPT ABOVE BEFORE UTILIZING THIS.* To use, open the script, and copy paste each command into an existing ADB (root) shell, or push to the device (renaming to `.sh`), and execute it.

 # Known Dangerous Actions
 - Many developers may (as we did) think that the easiest path to running custom code on this device would be to use the provided burn-mode access to run `update bulkcmd fastboot` and then `fastboot flashing unlock` the device. *BE WARNED*, this bricked every device we tried it on.
-You will end up with a blank, black scrren on boot, and we have yet to discern how to recover from this.
+You will end up with a blank, black screen on boot, and we have yet to discern how to recover from this.
 This will be updated if this type of bricked device is recoverable.

 # Disclosure Notes
 - October 20, 2022 - Intitial notice sent to Spotify